 '''

+Example Sieve Filter

+Declare any optional features or extension used by the script

+require ["fileinto"];

 Handle messages from known mailing lists

-Move messages from IETF filter discussion list to filter folder
+Move messages from IETF filter discussion list to filter mailbox

 if header :is "Sender" "owner-ietf-mta-filters@imc.org"

-fileinto "filter"; # move to "filter" folder
+fileinto "filter"; # move to "filter" mailbox

 Keep all messages to or from people in my company

-elsif address :domain :is ["From", "To"] "example.com"
+elsif address :DOMAIN :is ["From", "To"] "example.com"

-keep in "In" folder
+keep in "In" mailbox

 keep;

 Try and catch unsolicited email.
 If a message is not to me,

 or it contains a subject known to be spam, file it away.

-elsif anyof (not address :all :contains
+elsif anyof (NOT address :all :contains

 ["To", "Cc", "Bcc"] "me@example.com",

 header :matches "subject"

 ["makemoneyfast", "universitydiplmas"])

-If message header does not contain my address,

-it's from a list.

-fileinto "spam"; # move to "spam" folder
+fileinto "spam"; # move to "spam" mailbox

 else

 Move all other (non-company) mail to "personal"

-folder.
+mailbox.

 fileinto "personal";

+}

 '''